 The past couple of weeks have thrown me off.
 To the point where, not only did I not make any blog posts, but my house sort of fell into chaos for a bit.
 Not anything drastic.

 But I got thrown off my groove completely.

 Really, it’s a combination of things.
 Hormones fluctuating, depression being triggered by big events and changes, and the heat of the summer zapping away my energy.
 When things get to that point, I go into survival mode, where the only thing that matters is making sure we’re eating and nobody is in major crisis.
-We’ve watched a lot of “Finding Dory” and “Moana” to keep Aiden happy and to keep me sane.
+We’ve watched a lot of “Finding Dory” and “Moana” to keep my son happy and to keep me sane.

 Clutter and piles of things were accumulating on surfaces.
 And the floor…eww.
 It was getting gross enough that I could see our footprints on the tile.
 But even though the mess was bothersome to me, I just couldn’t muster up enough energy to keep up with it all.

 As I write this now, there are some dishes in the sink and counter that need clearing.
-There’s a pile of toys on the floor from Aiden pouring out the entire toy basket.
+There’s a pile of toys on the floor from my son pouring out the entire toy basket.
 And I have laundry sitting in my bedroom along with some things I got out from the closet to sort through.

 I am usually so on top of these things, but I’m slowly learning the art of prioritizing and self-care.

 If we don’t take time to care for ourselves, we won’t be able to take care of everything and everyone else.
 The saying, “you can’t pour from an empty cup” is very true.